 - Establish a sound history of basic training involving a critical mass of low intensity training prior to attempting to increase the percentage of high intensity interval training within a given program.

-- Keep a training diary and track volume and intensity.
+- Keep a training log, and track volume and intensity.

-- Limiting the number of really intense training sessions to three/four per seven to 10-day cycle (depending on the athlete and period of year).
+- Limit the number of really intense training sessions to three/four per seven to 10-day cycle (depending on the athlete and period of year).

 - Allow for full recovery every season depending on athletes total load for the season in training and competition.

 - Always strive to maintain a basic level of health.